-- 5.7.1 The contractor will undertake such monitoring as is necessary to facilitate compliance with the noise and vibration thresholds and other requirements of this section of the CoCP.
-The monitoring programme will be set out in the Noise and Vibration Management Plan.
-The contractor will ensure that appropriate monitoring is undertaken by the Ecological Clerk of Works and a Marine Mammal Observer (refer to paragraphs 10.2.11, 10.3.9 and 10.7.2) in relation to noise and vibration due to construction activities which are covered in the RIAAs referred to in paragraph 1.4.3. - 5.7.2 The contractor will undertake noise and vibration monitoring during activities for which consent is requested in accordance with Section 61 of the Control of Pollution Act 1974 as set out in Sections 5.4 and 5.6 of this CoCP and will include a description of the monitoring proposed in the consent application.
+- 5.8.1 The contractor will undertake such monitoring as is necessary to facilitate compliance with the Environmental Statement and the other requirements of this section of the CoCP, including any monitoring which may be required by the Noise Liaison Group.
+The monitoring programme will be set out in the Noise and Vibration Management Plan. - 5.8.2 The contractor will ensure that appropriate monitoring is undertaken by the Ecological Clerk of Works and a Marine Mammal Observer (refer to paragraphs 10.2.11, 10.3.9 and 10.7.2) in relation to noise and vibration due to construction activities which are covered in the RIAAs referred to in paragraph 1.4.3. - 5.8.3 The contractor will undertake noise and vibration monitoring during activities for which consent is requested in accordance with Section 61 of the Control of Pollution Act 1974 as set out in Sections 5.5 and 5.7 of this CoCP and will include a description of the monitoring proposed in the consent application.

-- BS 5228: 2009 Noise and Vibration Control on Construction and Open Sites, British Standards Institution - BS 6472:2008 Guide to evaluation of human exposure to vibration in buildings, British Standards Institution - BS 7385: Part 2:1993 Evaluation and Measurement for Vibration in Buildings, Part 2 Guide to Damage Levels From Groundborne Vibration, British Standards Institution - Control of Pollution Act 1974 - Environmental Protection Act 1990, as amended - Land Compensation (Scotland) Act 1973 - Nedwell, J. Lovell, J. Turnpenny, A. (2005).
+- BS 5228: 2009 Noise and Vibration Control on Construction and Open Sites, British Standards Institution - BS 6472:2008 Guide to evaluation of human exposure to vibration in buildings, British Standards Institution

+- BS 7385: Part 2:1993 Evaluation and Measurement for Vibration in Buildings, Part 2 Guide to Damage Levels From Groundborne Vibration, British Standards Institution - Control of Pollution Act 1974 - Environmental Protection Act 1990, as amended - Land Compensation (Scotland) Act 1973 - Nedwell, J. Lovell, J. Turnpenny, A. (2005).
 Experimental validation of a species-specific behavioural impact metric for underwater noise.
 J. Acoust.
 Soc.
 Am., 118 (3). - Nedwell J.R, Turnpenny A.W.H, Langworthy J. and Edwards B. (2003) 'Measurements of underwater noise during piling at the Red Funnel Terminal, Southampton, and observations of its effect on caged fish'.
-Subacoustech Report Reference: 558R0207, October 2003. - Planning Advice Note 50 [PAN 50] Annex D 'The Control of Blasting at Surface Mineral Workings' - The Control of Noise at Work Regulations 2005

-- The Control of Vibration at Work Regulations 2005 - The Noise Insulation (Scotland) Regulations 1975
+Subacoustech Report Reference: 558R0207, October 2003. - Planning Advice Note 50 [PAN 50] Annex D "The Control of Blasting at Surface Mineral Workings" - The Control of Noise at Work Regulations 2005 - The Control of Vibration at Work Regulations 2005 - The Noise Insulation (Scotland) Regulations 1975